Flutter-Bootcamp-October/Project-6/README.md

   3- syncfusion_flutter_sliders: used to make the slider at the filter screen.
   4- syncfusion_flutter_core: dependent package for all the Syncfusion Flutter widgets 5- dot_navigation_bar: used to customize the bottom navigation bar.
+  6- Bloc: To manage different states in the app

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------